jgelon/cloudflarewarp/README.md

 If Traefik is behind a Cloudflare Proxy/Tunnel, it won't be able to get the real IP from the external client as well as other information.

 This plugin solves this issue by overwriting the X-Real-IP and X-Forwarded-For with an IP from the CF-Connecting-IP header.
-The real IP will be the Cf-Connecting-IP if request is come from cloudflare ( truest ip in configuration file).
+The real IP will be the Cf-Connecting-IP if request is come from Cloudflare ( truest ip in configuration file).
 The plugin also writes the CF-Visitor scheme to the X-Forwarded-Proto.
 (This fixes an infinite redirect issue for wordpress when using CF[443]->PROXY/TUNNEL->Traefik[80]->WP[80])

 ## Configuration